 In December 2020, the CoP organised an online meeting to unpack the concept of sexual harassment in the light of the new Dutch draft law on sexual crimes.
 Laura Ader (Fairspace), Enas Hamdy (HarassMap Egypt) and Wouter Stes (Plan International Belgium) discussed the concept of harassment, the implications of criminalising harassment and best practices in ending this form of gender-based violence.
 You can re-watch the recording of the webinar here.

-Taking up the main learnings from the webinar in December 2020, the SNNL CoP on GBV will follow-up on the event by creating a policy brief on sexual harassment in the Netherlands and recommendations for prevention.
-The policy brief will be disseminated among Share-Net members and the wider SRHR community.
+Taking up the main learnings from the webinar in December 2020, the SNNL CoP on GBV followed-up on the event by creating a policy brief on sexual harassment in the Netherlands and recommendations for prevention.
+Access the policy brief and an infographic here.

 Share-Net is a membership network made up of a unique and powerful combination of NGOs and private sector parties, researchers and students, policy makers and practitioners, media outlets and advocates.
 Through the formation of this Community of Practice, we contribute to, discuss, share, use, and have access to evidence and knowledge-products that are most relevant to the work towards improved SRHR policies and practices tackling gender-based violence.